b/bertrem/README.md

-BERTEM
+BERTREM
 ======

 By Benjamin Black (b@b3k.us)

-BERTEM is a BERT-RPC client and server implementation that uses an EventMachine server to accept incoming connections, and then delegates the request to loadable Ruby handlers.
-BERTEM is derived from [Ernie](http://github.com/mojombo/ernie), by Tom Preston-Warner.
+BERTREM is a BERT-RPC client and server implementation that uses an EventMachine server to accept incoming connections, and then delegates the request to loadable Ruby handlers.
+BERTREM is derived from [Ernie](http://github.com/mojombo/ernie), by Tom Preston-Warner.

 See the full BERT-RPC specification at [bert-rpc.org](http://bert-rpc.org).

-BERTEM currently supports the following BERT-RPC features:
+BERTREM currently supports the following BERT-RPC features:

 * `call` requests
 * `cast` requests